MV10/monkey-hi-hat/README.md

 This should run on almost any 64-bit Windows 10 or Windows 11 PC with a decent NVIDIA or AMD graphics card and practically any type of audio playback.
 (As of v4.3.1 there is no support for Linux.)

 CPU and memory requirements are minimal, 99% of the work is on the graphics card.
 If your PC can run [this Shadertoy example](https://www.shadertoy.com/view/mtKfWd) full-screen, which is a Monkey Hi Hat visualization with effects that I back-ported, you should be able to run Monkey Hi Hat just fine.
 No third-party drivers are required (earlier versions did require one).
 Overhead is so low, on my desktop PC I often run the program on a second monitor while I do other work.

-The music reactivity responds to _anything_ your PC is playing from _any_ source, whether that is Spotify, Soundcloud, Pandora, an external device connected to the line-in or surround-sound jacks, MP3s, YouTube, etc. If you can hear it from your speakers, the program can "hear" it too.
-For on-screen track info, only the native Windows Spotify client is supported.
+As of version 4.3 it only uses around 110 MB at runtime.

 Please understand there is no "user interface" -- the program is designed to run full screen, and to be controlled from _another_ PC or Android device.
 Remote control is optimal but not mandatory, see the _Related material_ section at the end of this page for details.
 The general idea is to get it running and let it do its thing.

+The music reactivity responds to _anything_ your PC is playing from _any_ source, whether that is Spotify, Soundcloud, Pandora, an external device connected to the line-in or surround-sound jacks, MP3s, YouTube, etc. If you can hear it from your speakers, the program can "hear" it too.
+For on-screen track info, only the native Windows Spotify client is supported.

+> ### <b>IMPORTANT: Turn Up The Volume!</b>
+> Since the app "hears" everything your computer outputs, meaning it is processing the final mixed results of all possible inputs, the playback volume is also "heard" by the program.
+If your master volume level is at 50%, the "strength" of the audio signals passed to visualizers will only be half as strong as if your volume level is at 100%.
+My preference and recommendation is to use an external amplifier to control the volume, and leave your computer set to 100%.
+All of the content I provide was written / adapted / tested this way.

 ## Sample Videos